cmer/jquery-conditionaldom/README.md

 This behavior can be changed.
 See the intermediate examples for details.

-ConditionalDom will also only evaluate the conditional statement only once per DOM element, unless the `multi` class is specified.
+ConditionalDom will also evaluate the conditional statement only once per DOM element, unless the `multi` class is specified.
 See examples for details.

 ## Examples